rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 compatible, though some areas of science, like evolutionary theory, conflict with their religious beliefs.

 Moshe Vardi quotes political activist Upton Sinclair.
 Sinclair states, "It is difficult for a person to understand something when their salary depends on not understanding it."
-Vardi feels that big tech workers do not ask hard questions, which they should be asking especially about the business models the company wants to pursue.
+Vardi feels that big tech workers do not ask hard questions, which they should be asking, especially about the business models the company wants to pursue.
 In conclusion, there is a severe ethical crisis in computing.
 I don't know if Vardi will push for a course in ethics as a part of the computer science course curriculum.
 However, no amount of courses or teaching will ever eliminate the crisis of ethics in any field of human life.
 Ethics and worldly requirements for existence are orthogonal issues in an ordinary person's life.
 So, we cannot say that the responsibility of ethical computing should be on the salaried workers of Big Tech companies.

 The crisis of ethics in computing has not attained its defining proportion yet.
-It will show up in much larger proportions in use of automated tools with applications of AI research.
+It will show up in much larger proportions using automated tools with AI research applications.
 These tools may ultimately control the entire ecosystem around human society and civilization.
 It is difficult to foresee the kind of intervention that AI applications may have in the future.
 However, as every research study has pros and cons, many researchers may also work on counter strategies to preserve ethics.
-However, I agree with Moshe that counter strategies are often foisted by vested interests for ulterior purposes.
-For example, take the case of Elon Musk one of the six co-founders of OpenAI.
-His AI ambitions were overshadowed by his numerous interests like spacex, tesla, starlinks.
-He resigned from openAI board in 2018.
-However, Musk brought a law suit accuding Sam Altman of abandoning avowed humanitarian goal of OpenAI.
-Sam was ousted for four days from CEO's post in late 2023.
-As impartial observer in the sideline we can neither be accept nor reject the accusition of Musk's law suit.
-It only reinforces our thesis that free market dynamics of free market is beyond control of ordinary citizens.
+However, I agree with Moshe that vested interests often foist counter strategies for ulterior purposes.
+For example, take the case of Elon Musk, one of the six co-founders of OpenAI.
+His AI ambitions were overshadowed by his numerous interests like Spacex, tesla, and starlinks.
+He resigned from the open board in 2018.
+However, Musk brought a lawsuit accusing Sam Altman of abandoning the avowed humanitarian goal of OpenAI.
+Sam was ousted from the CEO's post in late 2023 for four days.
+As impartial observers on the sidelines, we can neither accept nor reject the accusation of Musk's lawsuit.
+It only reinforces our thesis that the dynamics of the free market are beyond the control of ordinary citizens.

-I believe crisis of ethics in computing has not attained its defining proporation yet.
-It will show up in much more larger proportions in applications of
+The crisis of ethics in computing has not attained its defining proportion yet.
+It will show up in much larger proportions in applications of
-AI research in building automated tools that may affect entire ecosystem around human society and civilization.
-It is difficult to foresee the kind of intervantion that AI application may have in future.
-However, like every research has pros and cons, I am sure that many researchers will work on counter strategies for preseerving ethics.
-For example, at one time we thought wintel will dictate computing, but open source ensured computing is not overwhelmed by Microsoft and Intel.
+AI research in building automated tools that may affect the entire ecosystem around human society and civilization.
+It is difficult to foresee the kind of intervention that AI applications may have in the future.
+However, as every research study has pros and cons, many researchers will work on counter strategies to preserve ethics.
+For example, we once thought Wintel would dictate computing, but open source ensured computing was not overwhelmed by Microsoft and Intel.

 [Back to Index](../index.md)